JetBrains/teamcity-documentation/topics/powershell.md

 ## Temporary Files

-The TeamCity PowerShell plugin uses temporary files as an entry point; these files are created in the build temporary folder and removed after the PowerShell build step is finished.
+The TeamCity PowerShell plugin uses temporary files as an entry point; these files are created in the build temporary directory and removed after the PowerShell build step is finished.
 To keep the files, set the `powershell.keep.generated` or `teamcity.dont.delete.temp.files` configuration parameter to `true`.

 ## Development Links